Future-House/ldp/README.md

 The state is outside of the agent so agents are functional, enabling batching across environments.
 You can make the state `None` if you aren't using it.
 It could contain things like memory, as a list of previous observations and actions.

-The `obs` are not the complete list of observations, but rather the last list from `env.step`.
+The `obs` are not the complete list of all prior observations, but rather the return of `env.step`.
 Usually the state should keep track of these.

 Value can be `0`.
 It is the agent's estimate of the future rewards given its state and observations.